jina-ai/jina/README.md

     <td>🐥</td>
     <td>
       <h4><a href="https://github.com/jina-ai/examples/tree/master/helloworld-in-cs">Revisit "Hello, World" in a Client-Server Architecture</a></h4>
-      Refactor the hello-world example into a client-server architecture
+      Refactor hello-world into client-server architecture
       <h4><a href="https://github.com/jina-ai/examples/tree/master/flower-search">Search Flower Images with TorchVision</a></h4>
-      Scale up the Pods to speed up the whole procedure and add a customized executor
+      Scale up Pods to speed up your search and add a customized executor
-      <h4><a href="https://github.com/jina-ai/dashboard">Use Dashboard to Get Insight of Jina Workflow</a></h4>Deep dive into Jina Dashboard
+      <h4><a href="https://github.com/jina-ai/dashboard">Jina Workflow Insights in Dashboard</a></h4>Log and monitor with Jina's graphical Dashboard
     </td>
     <td>
       <h4><a href="https://docs.jina.ai/chapters/remote/index.html">Distribute Your Workflow Remotely</a></h4>
       Run a Jina Pod remotely via console, Jina Gateway, or Flow API
       <h4><a href="https://docs.jina.ai/chapters/hub/index.html">Rund Jina Pod via Docker Container</a></h4>
-      Build your Pod into a Docker image, why would you do it, and how
+      Build your Pod into a Docker image: How and why
     </td>
   </tr>
 </table>

-Up for more readings about Jina?
-Check out our Founder [Han Xiao's blog](https://hanxiao.io) and [our official Blog](https://jina.ai/blog).
+Want to read more?
+Check our Founder [Han Xiao's blog](https://hanxiao.io) and [our official blog](https://jina.ai/blog).

 <!--